firesidefiction/firesidefiction.github.io/submissions.md

 ## Short Stories

 Fireside is closed to submissions for short stories.
-We don't have upcoming dates to announce.

 Please read the following guidelines.
 During open submissions periods, there will be a form below for uploading your submission.

 We accept short stories up to 3,000 words.
 Our budget allows us to pay for up to 7,000 words per month, which means we are always going to buy more shorter fiction than longer stories.

 ### Please submit:
-- Stories in English or Spanish
+- Stories in English
 - Stories that have never been published before.
 - Short stories up to 3,000 words.
 - Stories of any genre.